-Yes, you absolutely deserve that gleaming new kitchen or swanky addition but, before renovating, you need to do (and know) a lot of things.
-Renovations can be complex, time-consuming and costly, so before signing on the dotted line, have a look at our expert tips.
+Yes, you absolutely deserve that gleaming new kitchen or swanky addition but here’s what you need to know before renovating.
+Why?
+Because renovations can be complex, time-consuming and costly, so before signing on the dotted line, have a look at our expert tips.

 How long do you plan to stay in your home? asks Houry Avedissian of Ha² Architectural Design.
 Your answer will help dictate your budget.
 If this is your Forever Home – 20 years plus – you may want to spend more for long-term enjoyment and comfort, according to Avedissian.
 “If you plan to live there for a short amount of time, you may consider the essentials only to facilitate future resale.”

-Hire the right professionals from the start, urges Penny Southam of Southam Design.
+What you need to know about renovating includes hiring the right professionals from the start, says Penny Southam of Southam Design.
 If you’re planning an addition or removing load-bearing walls, that means either a registered interior designer or architect to prepare the design and permit drawings.

 You should also invest in detailed drawings, including all architectural detailing, cabinetry design, plumbing fixtures, lighting design and specifications, says Southam.
 “This investment, albeit more expensive than a base design package, will save you tens of thousands of dollars during the construction process, keep the construction budget in check (you’ll know exactly what it costs before you start), and fast-track the construction timeline.”